cloudillo/cloudillo/README.md

-Cloudillo - A distributed collaboration application platform for privacy-focused users
+Cloudillo - A decentralized collaboration application platform for privacy-focused users
 ======================================================================================

 **Your Data, Your Rules**